-9 Top-Rated Tourist Attractions in Drumheller
+10 Top-Rated Tourist Attractions in Drumheller

-In 1884, by sheer chance, geologist J. B. Tyrrell stumbled across some dinosaur bones lying among the cacti and stones of the Alberta Badlands.
-About 75 million years ago, many dinosaurs roamed the region around Drumheller - at one time a vast inland lake with a tropical climate and lush vegetation.
-Quite unwittingly, Tyrell started the "great Canadian dinosaur-rush": paleontologists and collectors from around the world streamed into the Badlands in their horse-drawn wagons, and dug up many of the skeletons, which can be seen today in numerous museums, including some outside Canada.
+About 75 million years ago, dinosaurs roamed the region around Drumheller, at one time a vast inland lake with a tropical climate and lush vegetation.
+In 1884, by sheer chance, geologist J. B. Tyrrell stumbled across some dinosaur bones lying among the cacti and stones of the Alberta Badlands while in the region searching for coal.
+Quite unwittingly, Tyrell started the "great Canadian dinosaur-rush," with paleontologists and collectors from around the world streaming into the Badlands in their horse-drawn wagons to catch a piece of the action.

 See also: Where to Stay in Drumheller

-1 Royal Tyrrell Museum of Paleontology
+1. Royal Tyrrell Museum

-The Royal Tyrrell Museum of Paleontology displays hundreds of fossils, including dinosaur skeletons.
-The most modern museum techniques have brought millions of years of the earth's history back to life.
-Easy to use computer terminals, provide visitors with an insight into the fascinating evolution of life on earth.
+The Royal Tyrrell Museum displays hundreds of fossils from its vast collection of over 130,000 examples, including numerous dinosaur skeletons.
+The most modern museum techniques have brought millions of years of the earth's history back to life here, with fascinating displays enhanced by easy-to-use computer terminals that provide visitors with an insight into the evolution of life on earth.

-2 Dinosaur Trail
+2. Dinosaur Trail

-Besides the scenery, there are a number of attractions along this drive.
-Leaving Drumheller, at the bridge where Highway 9 crosses the river, visitors can climb inside a giant tyrannosaurus rex sculpture - titled as the world's largest.
-Along the river, there is an old coal mine that's been preserved as Midland Provincial Park (also where the Royal Tyrrell Museum is located).
-Further northwest, Bleriot Ferry carries passengers across the Red Deer River and has been in operation since 1913.
+Besides the scenery, there are a number of attractions along this circular drive.
+Leaving Drumheller, at the bridge where Highway 9 crosses the river, visitors can climb inside a giant tyrannosaurus rex sculpture, and along the river, there is an old coal mine that's been preserved as Midland Provincial Park (also where the Royal Tyrrell Museum is located).
+Farther northwest, Bleriot Ferry carries passengers across the Red Deer River and has been in operation since 1913.

-A tour of the Badlands follows Highway 9, northeast of Calgary, and passes through flat hills and partly irrigated arable land until arriving in Drumheller in the Red Deer River Valley.
+A tour of the Badlands follows Highway 9 northeast of Calgary and passes through flat hills and partly irrigated arable land until arriving in Drumheller in the Red Deer River Valley.
 Some 17 kilometers west of Drumheller, the deeply slashed Horseshoe Canyon is a large chasm resembling a mini Grand Canyon.
 It shows the forces of erosion in the area and the complete lack of vegetation.
 The little vegetation that does grow in the Badlands includes sagebrush, greasewood bushes, and cacti.

-4 Hoodoo Trail
+4. Hoodoo Trail

 This scenic drive offers great views of hoodoos, which are sandstone rock pillars in strange, gravity-defying shapes.
 A charming tour starts from Drumheller on Highway 10 to the east.
 After about eight kilometers, the route passes the Rosedale Swinging Suspension Bridge, originally built by the workers of the Old Star Coal Mine.
 It leads across to a now unused coal mine.
 The drive returns along the same route.